fanil-z/islam-wiki/islam-wiki/docs/source/chronology_main.rst

 				* 644 Khalif Umar is assassinated by a Persian prisoner of war.
 Uthman ibn Affan is elected the third caliph.
 			#.
 Uthman ibn Affan (644-656)
 				* 644-650 Muslims conquer Cyprus, Tripoli in North Africa and establish Muslim rule in Afghanistan and Sind.
+				* 650 Uthman orders the establishment of one "true" Quran while destroying the others.
 				* 656 Caliph Umar is assassinated by malcontent Muslims soldiers, who acclaim Ali ibn Abu Talib as the new caliph, but not all accept Ali's rule.
 			#.
 Ali ibn Abi Talib
 				* 656-660 The first fitnah. civil war ensues.